-Domain Name System (DNS) is one of the main target of attackers.
-DNS is a protocol use to resolve domain name to IP address.
-In this article, we will see how we can configure Palo Alto to mitigate a risk of DNS hacking.
-Palo Alto use three mechanism such as Machine Learning, Domain Protection and Empowered Security to mitigate the risk of DNS hacking.
-It provide security for each threat type to secure network from Layer 4 and Layer 7 attacks.
+Domain Name System (DNS) is one of the main targets of attackers.
+DNS is a protocol used to resolve the domain names to IP addresses.
+In this article, we will see how we can configure Palo Alto to mitigate the risk of DNS hacking.
+Palo Alto uses three mechanisms as Machine Learning, Domain Protection, and Empowered Security to mitigate the risk of DNS hacking.
+It provides security for each threat type to secure the network from Layer 4 and Layer 7 attacks.

 Click here for How to Secure Network Firewall from Cyber Attacks

-Palo Alto helps in mitigate following DNS threats:
+Palo Alto helps in mitigate the following DNS threats:

-Newly Registered Domains - Newly registered domains may use by hackers for campaigning and distribute malicious adware and spam softwares.
+Newly Registered Domains - Newly registered domains may use by hackers for campaigning and distribute malicious adware and spam software.

-Grayware Domains - Grayware domains facilitate attackers to perform illegal activities such as plant adware, granting remote access of victim etc.
+Grayware Domains - Grayware domains facilitate attackers to perform illegal activities such as plant adware, granting remote access to victims, etc.